Home Recording Studio Equipment List

 I could list plugins for another 2 hours of reading which would be a real waste of your time and mine.
 Instead, I will talk about what I think the first aftermarket choices should be, and why.

 The first plugins I would consider after I had a good handle on the stock DAW plugins would be some sort of distortion plugins.
 Particularly ones that are suitable for use on the stereo bus.
 The reason for this as a first choice is because digital recordings are overly clean.
 It was a real eye-opener for me when I first started laying down tracks and listening to the playback in digital.
-Having started out recording to tape, I was taken back by the subtle lack of fullness that the digital medium produced.
+Having started out my training recording to tape, I was taken back by the subtle lack of fullness that the digital medium produced.
 It was very hard to describe and even harder to fix as I tinkered madly to try and attempt to render something that sounded like what my mind’s ear was used to hearing.

 After a time, and after some listening to the back and forth on a few web forum discussions on the idea there seemed to be a consensus of opinion that digital needed some “dirt” to make it sound “warm”.
 Whatever the hell that is!